Dictionary.com

 1. any of various grasses, especially Agropyron repens, known chiefly as troublesome weeds and characterized by creeping rootstocks that spread rapidly.

-/ kuːtʃ; kaʊtʃ /
+/ kuːtʃ, kaʊtʃ /

 noun

-1. a grass, Agropyron repens, with a yellowish-white creeping underground stem by which it spreads quickly: a troublesome weed Sometimes shortened tocouch Also calledscutch grasstwitch grassquitch grass
+1. Sometimes shortened to: couch.
+Also called: scutch grass. twitch grass. quitch grass. a grass, Agropyron repens, with a yellowish-white creeping underground stem by which it spreads quickly: a troublesome weed

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of couch grass1
+Origin of couch grass

 1570–80; couch, variant of quitch